rgabo/rgabo.github.io/_posts/2010-03-10-get-rid-of-sudo-instals-on-mac-os-x-with-homebrew-and-brewbygems.md

 Third Party Applications
 ========================

-[Homebrew](http://github.com/mcxl/homebrew) sets itself up in /usr/local by default and it is completely self-contained.
+[Homebrew](http://github.com/mxcl/homebrew) sets itself up in /usr/local by default and it is completely self-contained.
 Even better, /usr/local/bin is included in the default PATH environment variable so we don't even need to add that.
 Running a Ruby [gist](http://gist.github.com/327800) will take ownership of /usr/local and extract Homebrew there.

 {% highlight bash %}
-malpais:~ rgabo$ curl http://gist.github.com/gists/327800/download | tar -xO | ruby
+malpais:~ rgabo$ curl http://gist.github.com/gists/323731/download | tar -xvzO > install_homebrew.rb
+malpais:~ rgabo$ ruby install_homebrew.rb
 {% endhighlight %}

 At this point, brew is set up and can install from source anything that has a *formula* for.
 Given it updates itself using **git** from [Github](http://github.com), it's worth installing that first, if you haven't done so before.